Funny You Should Ask (1968 game show): Availability

 An episode appears on YouTube.
 Since the episode lacks a copyright notice, it also appears on the Internet Archive.
 The episode features Stu Gilliam, Rose Marie, Meredith MacRae, Marty Allen and Dean Jones.
 In addition, another four episodes are known to circulate among video collectors.

 Theme song

-This theme song was later used by KPRC-TV in Houston, for their late-afternoon newscast, The Scene at 5, with Ron Stone and Doug Johnson, from the '70s to the early '80s, and in the 1980 film How to Beat the High Cost of Living.
+The theme song was later used by KPRC-TV in Houston, for their late-afternoon newscast The Scene at 5 (with Ron Stone and Doug Johnson), during the 1970s and early 1980s.
+It was also included in the 1980 film How to Beat the High Cost of Living.

-The theme song is a variant of "Shades" by Patrick Williams, released in 1968.
+The music is a variant of "Shades" by Patrick Williams, released in 1968.